top of page

 Sonja Bradford

 Sonja is a certified speech-language pathologist in the Seattle area.
 As a co-owner of a private practice in Mercer Island, WA, specializing in speech, language, and structured literacy instruction, assessment, remediation, and consultative services for K-12 students.
 Her interest in dyslexia, reading, and structured literacy began shortly after her first job working in public schools.
-She found that fixing lisps from a portable Winnebago could not sufficiently help struggling learners match speech sounds to print.
-This realization began a journey toward structured literacy expertise, Director of Speech & Language Services for a K-8 independent school serving students with dyslexia, and to the WABIDA board.
+She found that correcting speech sound disorders did fully support the language and literacy needs of struggling readers and students with developmental language disorders.
+This realization began a journey toward expertise in structured literacy and language disorders, directing speech & language services at a school for students with dyslexia and language-based learning differences, and to the WABIDA board.

 bottom of page